AdobeDocs/workfront.en/help/resource-mgmt/workload-balancer/navigate-the-workload-balancer.md

 description: The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview Sandbox environment.
 ---

-# Navigate the `Workload Balancer`
+# Navigate the Workload Balancer

 The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview Sandbox environment.

-Use the `Workload Balancer` to understand the availability of your resources as well as to assign work to your users.
-This article walks you through using the icons and settings available to update the view for and navigate the `Workload Balancer`.
+Use the Workload Balancer to understand the availability of your resources as well as to assign work to your users.
+This article walks you through using the icons and settings available to update the view for and navigate the Workload Balancer.

 >[!NOTE]
 >
->The `Workload Balancer` is a resource scheduling tool that will eventually replace the current resource scheduling tools which are currently deprecated.
+>The Workload Balancer is a resource scheduling tool that will eventually replace the current resource scheduling tools which are currently deprecated.
 >
->For more information about removing the resource scheduling tools and replacing them with the `Workload Balancer`, see [Deprecation of Resource Scheduling tools in Adobe Workfront](../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).
+>For more information about removing the resource scheduling tools and replacing them with the Workload Balancer, see [Deprecation of Resource Scheduling tools in Adobe Workfront](../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).
 >
->We recommend that you use the `Workload Balancer` for scheduling your resources.
+>We recommend that you use the Workload Balancer for scheduling your resources.

-The `Workload Balancer` is available in multiple areas of `Adobe Workfront`.
-Navigating it is similar in all areas.
-This article describes how to navigate the `Workload Balancer` for multiple projects in the Resourcingarea.
-For more information about where the `Workload Balancer` is located, see [Locate the Workload Balancer](../../resource-mgmt/workload-balancer/locate-workload-balancer.md).
+The Workload Balancer is available in multiple areas of Adobe Workfront.
+Navigating it is similar in all areas.&nbsp;This article describes how to navigate the Workload Balancer for multiple projects in the Resourcingarea.&nbsp;For more information about where the Workload Balancer is located, see [Locate the Workload Balancer](../../resource-mgmt/workload-balancer/locate-workload-balancer.md).

 Also consider reading the following articles:

-* For information about assigning work using the `Workload Balancer`, see ` [Overview of assigning work in the Adobe Workfront Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md)`.
+* For information about assigning work using the Workload Balancer, see ` [Overview of assigning work in the Adobe Workfront Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md)`.
 * For information about managing user allocations, see [Manage user allocations in the Workload Balancer](../../resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md).

 ## Access requirements